Creating Strategies for Increasing Customer Loyalty and Engagement

 The Celebration

-Through an iterative and collaborative process between Catapult and the client team, we landed on a final model that was not only statistically sound but also identified several key factors that predicted a customer’s likelihood to return to their retailer.
+Through an iterative and collaborative process between Catapult Insights and the client team, we landed on a final model that was not only statistically sound but also identified several key factors that predicted a customer’s likelihood to return to their retailer.
 While the model was solid, it relied heavily on transactional/behavioral variables which can be more challenging to influence with traditional market strategies.
-This led the Catapult and client team to agree that the existing survey was likely missing several important elements of the customer experience that could be key drivers of their likelihood to return.
+This led us and the client team to agree that the existing survey was likely missing several important elements of the customer experience that could be key drivers of their likelihood to return.

 Subscribe to our Newsletter